DeltaFoxtrot01/ESLE-2021-G4/README.md

 - docker_swarm - Deployment using docker swarm
 - report - Source of the generated report
-- stress - `cassandra-stress` stuff: Dockerfile, results and workloads
+- stress - `cassandra-stress` stuff: Dockerfile, results, graphs and workloads
 - terraform_code - Terraform configuration to deploy system in AWS with Kubernetes

 ## Kubernetes Cluster